open-space-collective/cesiumpy/doc/source/io.rst

 GeoJSON
 ^^^^^^^

-Assuming we hanve following ``.geojson`` file named "example.geojson".
+Assuming we have following ``.geojson`` file named "example.geojson".

 ::